 What if you see someone won the game and got the million dollars.
 What would you say about his decision on playing this game?
-Did he take a good decision? or bad decision?
+Did he take a good decision? or a bad decision?
 Someone may say that it was a good decision.
 But, the thing is, when we use the term "decision", we mean, it is a point in time, when the outcome did not occur yet, so the result is not at hand.
-The decision maker does not know the future.
-If you think about that point in time, was that a good decision playing the game?
+The decision-maker does not know the future.
+If you think about that point in time, was that a good decision to play the game?

 The answer is 'NO'.

-No matter how many times people win this game, if you ask a rational person, he will say 100% times, it is a bad decision, if you value your life.
+No matter how many times people win this game, if you ask a rational person, he will say 100% times, it is a bad decision if you value your life.
 That is the thing here.
 A good decision cannot be judged based on the outcome.
-Because the outcome was a future information which was not available at that time when the decision maker was making the decision.
+Because the outcome was future information that was not available at that time when the decision-maker was making the decision.

 The person who uses a good decision process and is rewarded with a good outcome deserves the ensuing accolades.
 But someone who uses a good process and is met by failure deserves praise as well.
 This person may simply have fallen prey to a bad break.
 Likewise, someone who employs a poor decision process but is met with world-class success deserves neither praise nor promotion.
 This fortunate individual is simply the recipient of dumb luck.
 Such luck happens, but you certainly wouldn't want to bet your career on it.

 Rational decision making is a logical structured process that bases on the information you have as of today.
-Rational decision-making process incorporates your degrees of beliefs about the future uncertainties.
+The rational decision-making process incorporates your degrees of beliefs about future uncertainties.
 As you cannot see the future, you can only have a belief about uncertainties.
-Your belief can be based on your past experiences, observations, statistics, forecast, data analysis etc. Incorporating your degree of beliefs and information at hand, the most logical action is what we call a rational decision.
+Your belief can be based on your past experiences, observations, statistics, forecast, data analysis, etc. Incorporating your degree of beliefs and information at hand, the most logical action is what we call a rational decision.